Slavery in Romania: Origins

 The exact origins of slavery in the Danubian Principalities are not known.
 Historian Nicolae Iorga associated the Roma people's arrival with the 1241 Mongol invasion of Europe and through the Crimean–Nogai slave raids in Eastern Europe, taking the Roma from the Mongols as slaves and preserving their status.
 Other historians consider that they were enslaved while captured during the battles with the Tatars.
 The practice of enslaving prisoners may also have been taken from the Mongols.
 The ethnic identity of the "Tatar slaves" is unknown, they could have been captured Tatars of the Golden Horde, Cumans, or the slaves of Tatars and Cumans.

 While it is possible that some Romani people were slaves or auxiliary troops of the Mongols or Tatars, the bulk of them came from south of the Danube at the end of the 14th century, some time after the founding of Wallachia.
-By then, the institution of slavery was already established in Moldavia, at the time enslaving the rumani, but the arrival of the Roma made slavery a widespread practice.
+By then, the institution of slavery was already established in Moldavia, at the time enslaving the rumâni, but the arrival of the Roma made slavery a widespread practice.
 The Tatar slaves, smaller in numbers, were eventually merged into the Roma population.

 Roma historian Viorel Achim also explained that "slavery was not a phenomenon characteristic only of Wallachia and Moldavia.
 In the Middle Ages there were slaves in neighboring countries: the Byzantine Empire, and in the Ottoman Empire, and in the Slavic countries south of the Danube.
 Moreover, slavery in our country is older than the arrival of gypsies.
 It is known about Tatar slaves, for example, who are older than Gypsy slaves, and for a time there were two well-defined categories even from a legal point of view: Tatar slaves, Gypsy slaves.
 But there were also Romanians who had the status of slaves."

 Slavery was a common practice in Eastern Europe at the time (see Slavery in medieval Europe).
 Non-Christians in particular were taken as slaves in Christian Europe: in the Kingdom of Hungary, Saracens (Muslims) and Jewish Khazars were held as slaves until they were forced to convert to Christianity in the 13th century; Russians enslaved the prisoners captured from the Tatars (see Kholop), but their status eventually merged with that of the serfs.

 From the late middle ages and during the early modern period, Christians from Eastern Europe were enslaved by the Nogai Horde, the Crimean Tatar Khanate and the Ottoman Empire for slavery in the Ottoman Empire and the Islamic Middle East.